kpkmaduwantha9/React_app-Simple_Counter/README.md

 <hr/><hr/>

-# First run this code in your vs ocde rerminal
+# First run this code in your vs code terminal

 npm install react-scripts --save